laurentbarraud/AnimSprites/Readme.md

 3. Build and run the project

 ### Download
-Go to the [Releases](../../releases) section to download a ZIP archive containing the compiled executables (compatible with x64 systems running Windows 7 or later).
+Go to the [Releases](../../releases) section to download a ZIP archive containing the compiled executable (for Windows 7 and above, x64-based).

 ### Unit Tests
 - Sprite movement and animation consistency